 Long bottom times with Cubano, Nacho and Cris.
-Guides and instructors that have been here for decades.
+Guides and instructors that have been in Cozumel for decades.
 If you have a friend that wants to get certified or just wants to try scuba diving for the first time, bring them along too.

 Details about our trips

 Most of our trips leave from Marina Fonatur (see a map here) unless you arranged for a special charter trip.
 Generally if you are staying on the north side of the island or in town, this will be our meeting spot.
 Unfortunately we cannot pick you up.
 There are strict local rules regulating who can transport tourists.

 Our staff will be wearing a t-shirt with our awesome Punta Sur Divers logo and will be waiting for you outside the pharmacy to walk you to your boat.
 If you’re not sure where to go, send us a Whats app or ask anyone at the marina to help you get in touch with Cubano!

 Parking at the marina is really limited, so we recommend you bike ride (ask us about our bike+dive special withRent a Bike Cozumel) or take a taxi.
 You can expect a taxi to cost about $120 pesos each way.

 We will take care of your scuba gear for you.
 We will pick it up on your first day with us and drop it off clean when you have finished all your dives.

 If you’re staying on the south side of the island on a beachfront hotel we can pick you up by boat.
 We will provide you with an approximate dock pick up time.
 Please be ready!
 Bear in mind that some hotels require that you pay a pier fee.
 If a docking fee applies at your hotel, we recommend you arrange the payment in advance.

 Make sure to make a quick bathroom stop before we set off for our scuba ocean adventure.

 Our trips usually last about 4 to 4.5 hours depending on the ocean and weather conditions.